woojiahao/tp/docs/UserGuide.md

 #### 4.2.3 GetBudgetCommand

 Retrieves the set budget and the spending over the given interval.
-The usage is calculated from the list of filtered transactions so to view the budget remainder across all transactions, use the `list` command first.
+The usage is calculated from the list of filtered transactions so to view the budget remainder across expense transactions, use the `list` command first.

 If no budget has been set, the user will be prompted to set one first instead.

-The user's spending is calculated by: `budget + interval income - interval expenses`.
+The user's spending is calculated by: `budget - interval expenses`.

 Command: `get_budget`